-- 1. identify a research problem, - 2. conduct a literature review of the subject, - 3. develop hypotheses, - 4. identify appropriate methods to conduct the research, - 5. conduct preliminary primary research, and - 6. refine their research proposals based on experiences in the field with primary research.
+- 1. identify a research question, - 2. conduct a literature review of the subject, - 3. develop hypotheses, - 4. identify appropriate methods to conduct the research, - 5. conduct preliminary primary research, and - 6. refine their research proposals based on experiences in the field with primary research.

 We will use the first part of the quarter to discuss various research methodologies and to connect research interests with strategies to answer questions being raised.
 We will also conduct small research exercises to demonstrate how to apply some of the research methodologies being discussed in class.
 By the mid-point in the quarter, students will begin to conduct their own research projects so as to refine preliminary research proposals and to prepare for further primary data collection over the break between the Fall and Winter quarters.

 Primary research means to collect data that does not already exist.
 There are many methods of primary research, including:

-- Observation looking and recording how people behave in specific scenarios; - Experiments Exposing some respondents to specific stimuli and withholding these stimuli from other respondents in similar conditions; - Surveys asking respondents questions - Secondary analysis of existing data sets conducting new analysis of surveys or other data sets collected by others to answer a new research question or to retest a research question asked by previous researchers; or - Panels following the same respondents over a period of time to identify why attitudes or behaviors change.
+Observation - looking and recording how people behave in specific scenarios;

+- Experiments Exposing some respondents to specific stimuli and withholding these stimuli from other respondents in similar conditions; - Surveys and interviews asking respondents questions; - Secondary analysis of existing data sets conducting new analysis of surveys or other data sets collected by others to answer a new research question or to retest a research question asked by previous researchers; or - Panels following the same respondents over a period of time to identify why attitudes or behaviors change (not a research method that you will be able to use in this class due to our limited time together).